Harvey County, Kansas

 Mennonite Couple

-In 1872, the immigration of the Mennonites began.
+In 1872, the Mennonites began to immigrate.
 The large influx of these people followed an investigation by advance committees, which determined Harvey County to be a suitable locality to settle.
-This was a very important circumstance in the county’s growth, as they were a thrifty and industrious class of citizens and contributed toward the general prosperity of all lines of business.
+This was a very important circumstance in the county’s growth, as they were a thrifty and industrious class of citizens and contributed to the general prosperity of all lines of business.

-The first church building was erected in Halstead Township in 1877 by the Mennonites.
-The first schoolhouse was built in Sedgwick in 1870, and the first flour mill was erected by the Sedgwick Steam Power Company in 1871.
-Among the first business concerns was the grocery store of James McMurray, established in 1871 in Lake Township.
-The first post office was established in 1870 in Sedgwick with T. S. Floyd as postmaster.
+The Mennonites erected the first church building in Halstead Township in 1877.
+The first schoolhouse was built in Sedgwick in 1870, and the Sedgwick Steam Power Company erected the first flour mill in 1871.
+Among the first businesses was the grocery store of James McMurray, established in 1871 in Lake Township.
+The first post office was established in 1870 in Sedgwick, with T. S. Floyd as postmaster.

-There were numerous destructive prairie fires in the early 1870s.
-One in Richland Township in 1871 did a great deal of damage, and another in Emma Township two years later destroyed considerable property.
+Numerous destructive prairie fires occurred in the early 1870s.
+One in Richland Township in 1871 caused considerable damage, and another in Emma Township two years later destroyed considerable property.
 A terrific storm visited the whole county in June 1871, destroying the growing crops, and another on October 30 of the same year killed hundreds of cattle grazing in the open.
 In common with other parts of the state, the settlers were made practically destitute by the grasshoppers in 1874.

-As early as 1872, the Harvey County Agricultural and Mechanical Society was organized.
+The Harvey County Agricultural and Mechanical Society was organized as early as 1872.
 Its first fair was held at Newton in 1873.
-The Old Settler’s Association was organized in 1888 with Walter M. Munch, who came in 1869 as its first president.
+The Old Settler’s Association was organized in 1888 by Walter M. Munch, who came in 1869 as its first president.
 Lodges, fraternal organizations, and churches were formed early throughout the county.
 School buildings were erected so rapidly that in 1877, seven years after the first one was built, there were 66 schoolhouses.

 The first railroad built through the county was the main line of the Atchison, Topeka & Santa Fe, completed in 1871.
 This road entered in the northeast from Marion County, running southwesterly toward Newton and then west into Reno County.
 At Newton, a branch diverged southward into Sedgwick County.
 The county issued bonds to the amount of $200,000 for the building of the branch to Wichita, which was constructed in 1871 by the Wichita & Southwestern Railroad Company, made up of local capitalists.
 A branch of the Missouri Pacific Railroad from Eldorado entered in the southeast and crossed due northwest through Newton and into McPherson County.
 A line of the St. Louis and San Francisco Railroad system crossed the southwest corner, passing through Burrton and Patterson.
 The Chicago, Rock Island & Pacific crossed the extreme southeast corner.